Create a Report by Uploading a Custom Dataset

 This step ensures Kimola analyzes the correct data.

-Selecting interpretations allows you to enrich your report with descriptive and insight-based outputs, in addition to standard analysis results like sentiment or themes.
+Selecting dimensions allows you to enrich your report with deeper qualitative analysis outputs in addition to standard analysis results such as sentiment, themes, and trends.

-You can skip this step if no interpretations are needed.
+You can skip this step if no dimensions are needed.

-Selected interpretations appear under My List on the left side, allowing you to review and adjust them before creating the report.
+Selected dimensions appear under My List on the left side, allowing you to review and adjust them before creating the report.

 Step 4: Configure Report Settings